ByteArena/doc.bytearena.com/content/guides/deathmatch-game-mode/index.md

 When fragged, an agent has to wait for a certain amount of time to be respawned.
 During that time, it can be seen by the other agents, but cannot move nor be damaged.

-When the time's up, ir reappears somewhere random on the map.
+When the time's up, it reappears somewhere random on the map.